eco/ecox-lockup/README.md

 # ECOx Lockup

-The solidity contracts for ECOx Lockups for both investors and employees.
+The solidity contracts for ECOx lockups, including the employee variant

 ## Background

 These contracts are designed to hold tokens until they are to be released to their beneficiaries according a preset vesting schedule, while allowing beneficiaries to stake and delegate the tokens such that they can still be used in governance.
-The employee variant has one cliff and can receive tokens throughout, while the investor variant has several cliffs and is created with all tokens intended to be distributed to its beneficiary.
-Both variants also contain a clawback method that enables the admin to reclaim unvested tokens - beneficiary protection from this behavior must necessarily lie in off-chain legal contracts.
+The employee variant has one cliff and can receive tokens throughout, while the non-employee variant has several cliffs and is created with all tokens intended to be distributed to its beneficiary.
+Both variants also contain a clawback method that enables the admin to reclaim unvested tokens - beneficiary protection from this behavior must necessarily lie off-chain.

 ---
 ## API